Air Namibia

 Air Namibia (Pty) Limited, which traded as Air Namibia, was the national airline of Namibia, headquartered in the country's capital, Windhoek.
 It operated scheduled domestic, regional, and international passenger and cargo services, having its international hub in Windhoek Hosea Kutako International Airport and a domestic hub at the smaller Windhoek Eros Airport.
 As of December 2013, the carrier was wholly owned by the Namibian government.
 Air Namibia was a member of both the International Air Transport Association and the African Airlines Association.
+As of early 2026, the Namibian government is in the process of establishing a new airline, Namibia Air, to succeed Air Namibia which ceased operations on February 11, 2021.

 History

 Early years

 An Air Namibia Boeing 747SP at Frankfurt Airport in 1996.